 - Thirteen caregiver/parents and children/ youth were present during the discussion.
-Participants represented the youth Consumer Advisory Board (CAB), have been associated with clinical trials, and care or treatment. - The participants identified that the group serves as a extended family for them when it comes to support for living with HIV. - Statements used to describe what keeps them coming back to the service and what is important about the services included; - The love and care given by the staff - The resources - The information, - "They make me feel human" - The staff is very responsive to concerns, needs, and helpful with problems. - Participants expressed high levels of comfort addressing problems.
-Participants gave specific examples where problems had been encountered within hospital system and the Ryan White program staff addressed and resolved the problem.
+Participants represented the youth Consumer Advisory Board (CAB), have been associated with clinical trials, pediatric care and HIV treatment. - The participants identified that the group serves as a extended family for them when it comes to support for living with HIV. - Statements used to describe what keeps them coming back to the service and what is important about the services included; - Staff friendly, helpful they give me resources - They are helpful and medically they are on top of everything - Everything is amazing its easy on my brain coming here.
+It's a great program. - My chart app is great helpful for medication. - Participants expressed high levels of comfort addressing problems.
+Participants gave specific examples where problems had been encountered within hospital system and the Ryan White program staff addressed and resolved the problem. - Parking lot have to run out to check parking is overcrowded. - Being out of medication-mom and child out of meds.
+Mom out of meds 2 months concerns about next moths refill for daughter. - Participants request more education about medications be presented. - Participants also request a list of services or agencies who accept specific insurance.